Exit & Emergency Lighting · Connecticut

 Can Titan inspect emergency lighting another contractor installed?

 Yes.
 We assume monthly and annual cycles for any UL-listed emergency lighting and exit-sign system.
-Most of our service contracts pick up where a previous contractor left off — we map every fixture in the building during the first visit.
+Most of our service agreements pick up where a previous contractor left off — we map every fixture in the building during the first visit.

 Find the Best Solution — When It Matters Most